To add content, ask questions.

 - Forecasts

-Forecasts vocabulary in French, including terms for weather predictions, reporting conditions, and understanding meteorological forecasts in everyday life.
+Weather forecast vocabulary in French, including terms for describing weather predictions and related concepts.

 - Climate